 Mobile companies must tell their customers about any contract changes.
-Where those changes will particularly disadvantage customers, companies must give customers at least a month’s notice and the right to exit their contracts without being penalised.
+Where those changes do not benefit customers, companies must give customers at least a month’s notice and the right to exit their contracts without being penalised.

 Providers must also publish details of roaming charges on their website and send you an alert with pricing information when you start roaming.

 There is also a £45 (excluding VAT) per month cap on data roaming charges.
 Your provider will send you an alert once you reach 80% of this and another once you have reached the limit.
 After this, providers must stop charging for data roaming unless you opt-in to continue.